No items found.

 Potential for abuse

-Some experts have expressed concern that this approach may be used as a form of punishment or coercion rather than as a legitimate form of treatment.
-This may be especially true in cases where the therapy is used without the patient's informed consent or without adequate monitoring by a trained professional.
+This approach may be used as a form of punishment or coercion rather than a legitimate treatment.
+This may be especially true in cases where the therapy is used without the patient's informed consent or adequate monitoring by a trained professional.

 Reference